emard/esp32s3-jtag/README.md

 https://github.com/openocd-org/openocd/blob/master/src/jtag/drivers/esp_usb_jtag.c

-Here is the ESP32S2 or ESP32S3 usb jtag bridge project which has firmware implementation of its JTAG protocol available in hardware too.
+Here is the ESP32S2 or ESP32S3 usb jtag bridge project which has firmware implementation of its JTAG protocol.
+It should be same protocol used in usb-jtag hardware.
 Hopfully this source can give answers to undocumented details of the protocol.

 https://github.com/espressif/esp-usb-bridge